Can Occupational Therapy help OCD (Obsessive-Compulsive Disorder)?

 The obsession and compulsion behavior of the patient affect the routine tasks.
 They are not able to focus on their daily activities because of the continuous thoughts of obsession and followed compulsions.

-An occupational therapist may use model of human occupation (MOHO) frame of reference in assessment and treatment planning.
+An occupational therapist may use the model of human occupation (MOHO) frame of reference in assessment and treatment planning.

 Interview, observation, and different scales can be used by the therapist.
 Interest checklist, the role checklist, occupational performance screening, Assessment of Motor and Process Skills (AMPS), these are the common tools occupational therapist use while doing the assessment.